-When complications or delays arise, having a skilled attorney at the helm is critical to steering the case back on course.
-The McCarthy Law Firm is focused on assisting you and your loved ones through the nuances of the law.
+When complications or delays arise in your juvenile law matter, having a skilled attorney at the helm is critical to steering the case back on course.
+McCarthy Family Law is focused on assisting you and your loved ones through the twists and turns of juvenile court law.

 When it comes the well-being of children, there are times when the Arizona Department of Child Safety (DCS) becomes involved with families.
 If DCS (formerly known as Child Protective Services or CPS) receives a report that a child may be at risk, they will conduct an investigation and determine whether further steps need to be taken to alleviate that risk, at least on a temporary basis.
 Sometimes this may rise to the level of removing a child from the home of one or both parents, or from a third-party caregiver who lacks the legal ability to make important decisions for the child.